 - 1. Annexation by the Town may be supported in the following circumstances: - a.
 In order to accommodate the Town's need for land to facilitate future growth, in which case the following shall apply: - i.
 When annexation is requested by a landowner/developer, which may be supported by the County and the Town provided that the application is consistent with the policies of the IDP.
 If the land proposed for annexation is located outside the Short-Term Growth Area, the proposed annexation shall not be considered unless the IDP is amended accordingly. - ii.
-In cases where the boundary of a Short-Term Growth Area is defined by the right-of-way of a proposed highway realignment, annexation may be triggered when the highway is constructed subject to I.1.1.3.
+In cases where new development and an extension of water and wastewater municipal servicing is proposed within the Short-Term Growth Area.

 - iii.
-In cases where new development and an extension of water and wastewater municipal servicing is proposed within the Short-Term Growth Area. - iv.
 The annexation process may be initiated by the Town through the preparation of a Growth Study and in accordance with the MGA. - 2.
 The County recognizes and agrees that the Town may need additional land to grow in the future and will support annexations that will provide for at least 20 years of projected growth within the boundaries of the Town.
 Future urban expansion and annexation will be supported on lands if they: - a. are suited to urban uses and servicing; - b. align with growth staging in the Town's MDP; and - c. are identified for expansion and annexation in this plan. - 3.
 The County and the Town will endeavour to reach an intermunicipal agreement on the annexation prior to submitting a formal annexation application to the MGB.